reduardo7/bash-service-manager/README.md

 #### workDir ####

-The working directory is set, where it must be located to execute the _COMMAND_.
+The working directory is set, where it must be located to execute the _command_.

 #### onStart ####